K1297/CropLink/README.md

 ## Components

 * **Frontend**: This is the user interface where farmers and sellers interact with the Dapp.
-It can be a web-based interface accessible through a browser, and users can connect their accounts using a tool like MetaMask.
+It can be a web-based interface.
+* **Sign in with metamask**: Users can connect their accounts using a MetaMask.
+* **Backend**: This is the server-side of the Dapp.
+* **AWS**: AWS provides for storing user data, and networking for communication between different components.
+* **Dynamo DB**: Dynamo DB for storing user data.
-* **Backend**: The backend consists of smart contracts written in Solidity.
-It includes the core logic of the Dapp, including functions for farmers to sell their produce, sellers to buy produce, and retrieving price, demand, and supply information from the Chainlink Oracle.
+* **CropLink smart contract**: The smart contracts written in Solidity.
+It includes the core logic of the Dapp, including functions for farmers to sell their produce, sellers to buy produce.
-* **Chainlink Oracle**: The Chainlink Oracle is responsible for fetching external data, such as weather information and market prices, and providing it to the smart contracts.
-It can use Chainlink Keepers, Data Feeds, or APIs to retrieve and update data.
-In this case, the oracle checks weather conditions, such as heavy rainfall, which may affect the produce.
+* **Chainlink**: The Chainlink is responsible for fetching external data, such as weather information.
-* **Truflation Data**: Truflation Data is an external service that provides accurate and reliable market data.
-* **AWS Services**: AWS provides a range of cloud services that can be utilized by the Dapp.
-This includes storage for storing user data, compute for running backend processes, and networking for communication between different components.

 # Local Installation